kiwi0fruit/jats/README.md

 | δ             | **ENFPO enfpo.** | 13 | **INFJO infjo.** | 14 | **ISTPY istpy.** | 15 | **ESTJY estjy.** | 16 |
 | possible dom. | N<sub>peo</sub> F<sub>peo</sub> D<sub>peo</sub> |    | F<sub>jio</sub> N<sub>jio</sub> D<sub>jio</sub> |    | S<sub>piy</sub> T<sub>piy</sub> Q<sub>piy</sub> |    | T<sub>jey</sub> S<sub>jey</sub> Q<sub>jey</sub> |    |

 Even if non-standard dominant Khizhnyak functions are not real this notation can still be used for classical Socionics types.

+### 11.6 Dynamic-nondynamic YO axis as a measure of Khizhnyak functions differentiation

+Dynamic-nondynamic axis is not in 8 Reinin-Khyzhnyak axes but still it can be a special one.
+It's value can be interpretred as a max abs value of Khizhnyak axes and it can correspond to the most differentiated (as Jung meant it) cognitive function from 24 Khizhnyak functions.

+For example if we take entpo. type we would expect that it would have the most value for Npeo. and Tpeo.
+As Npeo. is where dominant function from Model A go and Tpeo. is where supporting, background and vulnerable functions from Model A go.
+So this were the max abs values of Khyzhnyak funcions from conscious temperaments.
+But if we take functions from semiconscious (automatic) temperaments we would expect to get lower max abs values.

+And this would exactly mean that conscious Khyzhnyak functions from base temperament are the most differentiated functions of the type.

+### 11.7 Model A analogue with Gulenko's temperaments and Khyzhnyak functions

+pass

 --------